va loan network white logo

 • Habitat for Humanity Jacksonville (HabiJax) – Veterans Housing Initiative

-Provides affordable housing solutions and financial literacy training tailored for veterans.
+Provides affordable housing solutions and financial literacy training tailored for Veterans.

 • City of Jacksonville Military and Veterans Affairs Office – Housing Support

-Assists veterans in accessing local housing programs, including VA loans and rental assistance.
+Assists Veterans in accessing local housing programs, including VA loans and rental assistance.

 • Northeast Florida Builders Association – Homes for Heroes

-Discounts on home construction and renovation services for veterans in Jacksonville.
+Discounts on home construction and renovation services for Veterans in Jacksonville.

 Miami Springs Veteran Homebuyer Programs